How to Be A Corporate Health & Wellness Coach with Randi Dukoff

 Randi: If someone works in the wellness field and knows that they have the ability to make people healthier, stronger, more productive, less stressed, more focused, have better posture, fewer digestive issues, get out of pain, have improved sleep, learn how to schedule self care, show them how to lose weight, or feel happier (just to name a few) then you can work in the corporate wellness field.

-The beauty of learning how to bring YOU to employees and companies is this… We all have different skills, trainings, education, likes, and dislikes.
+The beauty of learning how to bring YOU to employees and companies is this… We all have different skills, training, education, likes, and dislikes.
 Just about anyone certified in an aspect of wellness can be successful.
 You are all using your skills (as tools) to help people overcome their “health challenges.”
 In addition to health coaches, I have worked with nutritionists, personal trainers, massage therapists, chiropractors, naturopaths, dentists, hydration therapists, FDN practitioners and CHEK practitioners to bring their brilliance to many people.

 Make more time to grow your business